Firekast-io/firekast-docs/source/includes/_get_started.md

 </blockquote>

-This is all you need to do to live stream the device camera 👉
+This is all you need to do to live stream the device camera.

-First, you must request for a stream and then, call start streaming method whenever your User decides to.
+First, you must request for a stream and then, call start streaming method whenever your User is ready.

 ## Restream simultaneously to multiple social medias